 What’s the view out your window?

-Yes, 2020 has been a tough year for everyone, including RVers.
+Yes, 2020 and 2021 have been tough years for everyone, including RVers.
 There’s the ongoing pandemic, civil unrest, unprecedented wildfires raging in the West and hordes of people discovering RVing competing for already scarce places to camp.
 It seems like everyone has either experienced or read stories of rude behavior, overbooked RV parks, bad etiquette from newbie RVers that don’t know any better, staying in a rundown campground full of “seasonal sites,” those not following the rules, RVs sandwiched together, or ending up camped in an undesirable spot (next to the dumpster or restrooms), etc.